“Crowdsourcing’s limits are determined by people’s passion and imagination,

 Enhancing online collections and engaging the wider community

-Widespread digitisation of cultural heritage collections has done much to enhance basic access, but the usefulness of these online collections is often limited.
-Consequently, an increasing number of cultural heritage institutions and academic researchers are crowdsourcing to enhance online cultural heritage collections, and engage the wider community.
-While the potential benefits of crowdsourcing cultural heritage (CCH) are significant, it presents several challenges for crowdsourcers.
+Widespread digitisation of cultural heritage collections has enhanced basic access, but the ability to search and use online collections is often limited.
+Consequently, an increasing number of cultural heritage institutions and academic researchers are crowdsourcing to enhance online collections, and engage the wider community.
+The potential benefits of crowdsourcing cultural heritage are significant, but it presents several challenges for crowdsourcers.

 Supporting volunteer participation and data quality

-The influence of website design and content on recruiting and retaining a crowd, and supporting quality contribution is widely acknowledged; however websites for CCH can be complex to design and expensive to create, and many project teams are challenged by limited time, resources, expertise and design guidance.
-CCH practitioners and researchers have identified the need for a better understanding of design best practice, and toolkits and evaluation techniques to support it.
-This toolkit is based on the findings of my postgraduate research – I hope you find it useful.
+It’s widely acknowledged that website design and content influences the recruitment, retention, and contribution of an online crowd.
+However, websites for crowdsourcing cultural heritage can be complex to design and expensive to create, and many project teams are challenged by limited time, resources, expertise and design guidance.
+Practitioners and researchers have called for a better understanding of design best practice, and toolkits and evaluation techniques to support it.
+The Non-Profit Crowd Toolkit is the product of Masters and PhD research undertaken at Victoria University of Wellington.